drannex42/FirefoxSidebar/readme.md

 Visit [userchrome.org](https://www.userchrome.org/how-create-userchrome-css.html) if you are confused or have any questions.

-## 2. Sideberry
+## 2. Sidebery (Sideberry)

-Load the `sideberry-data.json` file into your Sideberry addon by using the 'import' section under 'Help'.
+Load the `sidebery-data.json` file into your Sidebery addon by using the 'import' section under 'Help'.

 If you dislike any of the theme presets for dark or light themes, or you have a particular color scheme in mind then navigate to Sideberry Settings > Style Editor (found at the end of the settings sidebar).
 The preference is to replace the values in the right panel, not in the theme editor to the left - this way you can easily update to newer versions in the future.